rust-lang/rust/src/doc/guide-unsafe.md

 # Interacting with the compiler internals

 > **Note**: this section is specific to the `rustc` compiler; these
-> parts of the language may never be full specified and so details may
+> parts of the language may never be fully specified and so details may
 > differ wildly between implementations (and even versions of `rustc`
 > itself).
 >